Minister of Transport (Malaysia)

 The current minister of transport is Anthony Loke, who was appointed under Anwar Ibrahim following the 2022 Malaysian general election and the subsequent formation of the Unity Government.
-The office holder works alongside the deputy minister of transport, presently Hasbi Habibollah.
+The office holder works alongside the deputy minister of transport, presently Hasbi Habibollah since 3 December 2022.
 The corresponding shadow minister is the shadow minister of transport, Khairil Nizam Khirudin.

 List of ministers of transport

 The following individuals have been appointed as Minister of Transport, or any of its precedent titles: